nathankassahun/CS50x-Quicktab/README.md

 #### Personalization and Setup

-- Users are prompted to set their name, background color, search engine preference, and toggle various UI elements during the setup process.
+- Users are prompted to set their name, background color, and search engine preference and toggle various UI elements during setup.
-- The setup.html page guides users through these personalization choices using a step-by-step carousel interface.
+- Using a step-by-step carousel interface, the setup.html page guides users through these personalization choices.

 #### Quick Access to CS50x Resources